enterspeedhq/enterspeed-docs/docs/reference/js/actions.md

 JavaScript schemas are currently in preview.
 Contact us if you would like to try it out.
 :::

-The `actions` method is used if you need to trigger another schema from a schema.
+The `actions` method is used if you need to trigger other schemas from a schema.

-It could be that you have a list of references to news articles and whenever a news article is ingested you also want to update the list of news article in another schema.
+It could be that you have a list of references to news articles and whenever a news article is ingested or deleted you also want to update the list of news article in another schema.

 You can add multiple actions to a schema.